HebaHamdan2/Chatvia-MERN/README.md

 This project taught me the intricacies of real-time chat applications using Socket.IO.
 I gained hands-on experience with Zustand for state management, learned to run the backend and frontend on the same port, and successfully deployed the application using Render.

 ## Deployment
-The website is deployed using the free hosting provided by render.
+The app is deployed using the free hosting provided by render.
 ## Inspired by
 https://chatvia-node.themesbrand.website/.